 Climb aboard and buckle up we’re going through a rollercoaster of emotions.

-First, and foremost I am not going to do a deep dive this tip I have for you I think its pretty self explanatory.
+First, and foremost I am not going to do a deep dive into this tip I have for you I think it’s pretty self-explanatory.

-Get yourself a journal, a notebook, loose leaf paper in a binder
+Get yourself a journal, a notebook, and loose-leaf paper in a binder

 Or if you are tech-savvy carry around a laptop or phone.
 My suggestion is always a journal or notebook because I can toss the journal into my purse or book bag and take it with me.

 Just get something.
 Whatever is most comfortable for you.
+So you can start your self-improvement journey.
 All you really want to do is to be able to have one designated place where you can see and track the process you are making.
 That’s all I have to say about that.

 Why start a self-improvement journey??